 "Couple of weeks," Billy said, bumping fists with them both.

 "Good luck cuz," the other one replied.
 "What's good Michael?
-We down studio later yeah?
+We down studio tomorrow yeah?
 We've got to mix and master that final track before we release it."

-"For sure," Michael replied.
 They nodded and walked through the gates into the park.
 The wind whistled through the trees as the moon shone down, illuminating the silvery grey slabs of concrete path ahead of them.
-Leaves crunched as they stepped through the grass towards the pavilion, chatting animatedly.
-There were a two people there that neither of them recognised.
+Leaves crunched as they stepped through the grass towards the pavilion as they chatting animatedly.
+Then, in the distance, Bully saw there were a two people there. he looked at Michael and saw from his expression, that neither of them knew who they were.

-Michael laughed loudly and the two men looked shocked.
+Michael sniggered and the two men looked shocked.
 The light shone on their faces and they were shaking with anger.

 After a few moments Michael spoke.